adfinis/success-packages/hashicorp-vault-operations.md

 This is your last resort and can be for forensics.

 - Backup is a snapshot of the data, not configuration.
-- A restore, restores **ALL** data, not per namespace of secret engine.
+- A restore, restores **ALL** data, not per namespace or secret engine.

 ----